 Singer, artist, storyteller and distinguished filmmaker.

 Aside from her numerous awards for her documentaries, Alanis Obomsawin has been bestowed the titles Officer of the Order of Canada and Grand Officer of the National Order of Québec.
-Among the many awards she has earned are the Prix Albert-Tessier and the Canadian Screen Awards’ Humanitarian Award, multiple Governor General’s Awards, lifetime achievement awards and honorary degrees.
+Among the many awards she has earned the Prix Albert-Tessier and the Canadian Screen Awards’ Humanitarian Award, multiple Governor General’s Awards, lifetime achievement awards and honorary degrees.
+In November 2019, she received the Companion of the Order of Canada – the highest honour within the Order of Canada.

 See some of her work here: National Film Board, Alanis Obomsawin